alexdevero/alex-devero-blog/__drafts__/draft--async-await.md

 ### Returning a value from async function

-Creating async functions s very similar creating a regular [functions].
+Creating async functions is very similar creating a regular [functions].
 One difference is the `async` keyword.
 Another, and more important, is that async functions always return a promise.
 This doesn't mean that you should not use `return` statement inside async functions.
 You still can.

 When you use `return` statement to return a value from an async function that function will still return resolved promise.
 The value of this promise will be the value you returned.
 You can also return resolved promise directly.
 To do this you can use `Promise` object and `resolve()` method, the value being passed as a parameter to `resolve()`.